HyunCafe/odin-todoapp/README.md

 * Add: Fixed the save and local state to account for completed class

 #### April 1, 2023
+* Feat: Added tag feature to append to DOM and display with simple styling
+* Updated: README documentation
+* Refactor: Discovered duplication bug and refactored default tasks to own module
+* Refactor: Removed duplicate code

+#### April 2, 2023
+* Add: Added simple style and structure for pop up trash, using old code from previous project
+* Refactor: Refactored code for completed -> trash movement, color not saved properly; Bug discovered
+* Fix: Fixed issue with trash column not saving and loading properly
+* Update README.md

+#### April 3, 2023
+feat: Implement show task details functionality
+- Populates task details correctly
+- Saves and loads task details
+- Bug with complete class for task details needs fixing

+#### April 4, 2023
+* Fix: Resolve color code issue in additional details
+* Refactor: Remove append task feature for alternative approach
+* Fix: Address date format bug and reintegrate date-fns library

+#### April 5, 2023
+* Refactor: Big refactor, reworking logic for storage
+* Refactored: Refactored code, might restart logic from square one
+* Feat: Created "add task card to column" by button click
+* Add: Re-added complete class logic

+#### April 6, 2023
+* Refactor: Considering re-working logic from scratch due to increasing complexity
+* Refactor: Complete refactor of sorting, storage, and task creation, all working as intended
+* Feat: Re-added tag count feature in its own module with simplified logic
+* Feat: Re-added trash feature working as intended

+#### April 7, 2023
+* Merge pull request #1 from HyunCafe/new-TestBuild
+* Merge pull request #3 from HyunCafe/new-TestBuild
+* Note: Future bug reports will be submitted as tickets for better tracking
+* Refactor: Refactor generate ID logic, working on expanded card
+* Feat: Re-added populate expanded details on cards working as intended
+* Bug: Fix bug where expanded card detail saves are stuck on one card

+#### April 8, 2023
+* Fix: Fixed issue where save details on edit did not work
+* Refactor: Update priority, all working as intended except complete column issues with storage
+* Refactor: Refactor addeventlistener to event delegations
+* Refactor: Fix issue with event delegation not functioning correctly
+* Refactor: Remove redundant code
+* Refactor: Going with new feature for complete indicator UI

+#### April 9, 2023
+* Refactor: Move all DOM related events to DOM module, and further refactored code
+* Bug: Investigating slow load performance and issue with trash not saving
+* Fix: Fixed issue where trash and columns were being called multiple times, resulting in poor performance

+#### April 10, 2023
+* Fix: Checkbox feature fixed, event listeners were overriding it
+* Refactor: Code refactored, using delegation with a global event listener
+* Feat: Sorting feature added, can sort tasks by today, 7 days, or all
+* Feat: Styling features finished, added overlay for trash for effect
+* Style: Working on styling, added aesthetics
+* Add: Strikethrough property added for completed tasks
+* Style: Darker gradient added from top to bottom on cover image for better text visibility

+#### April 11, 2023
+* Ahh...: Learning git rebase and revert
+* Merge: Pull request #5 merged from HyunCafe/test1
+* Revert: Previous calender logic and styling changes
+* Feat: Calender logic and basic styling added
+* Fix: View fixed with new container element added

+#### April 12, 2023
+* Feat: Calender feature styled and functional
+* Fix: Bug with priority saving fixed

 ## Challenges
 #### Sort and Drag Challenge